Capture Macrobenchmark metrics

 Metrics are the main type of information extracted from your benchmarks.
 They are passed to the measureRepeated function as a List, which lets you specify multiple measured metrics at once.
 At least one type of metric is required for the benchmark to run.

-The following code snippet captures frame timing and custom trace section metrics.
+The following code snippet captures frame timing and custom trace section metrics:

 Kotlin